DOI-USGS/ISIS3/Public-Release-Process.md

 * For a custom build, specify a custom label and use the command ```anaconda upload -u usgs-astrogeology -l <custom-label> <path-to-the-.tar.bz2-file>```.
    * For example, when generating a custom build for the CaSSIS team, we would use the "cassis" label and the command ```anaconda upload -u usgs-astrogeology -l cassis <path-to-the-.tar.bz2-file>```.

 If the upload fails or displays a prompt for a username and password, try adding an API token for usgs-astrogeology to your environment by running `export ANACONDA_API_TOKEN=<token>`.
 Ask another developer for the API token.
-This approach is recommended over adding `-t <token>` to your anaconda upload command, because of a known bug where `-t` is either interpreted as a packaged type or a token depending on its position in the `anaconda upload` command.
+This approach is recommended over adding `-t <token>` to your anaconda upload command, because of a known bug where `-t` is either interpreted as a package type or a token depending on its position in the `anaconda upload` command.

 ## Step 5: Back up the Build
 Back up the build by copying the .tar.bz2 to: